RepoDynamics/PyPackIT/docs/website/source/manual/config/templating/index.md

 The control center YAML files are equipped with advanced templating capabilities for dynamic generation and synchronization of configurations at runtime.
-This enables Continuous configuration automation, eliminates data redundancy, and ensures consistency across all project resources.
+This enables Continuous Configuration Automation, eliminates data redundancy, and ensures consistency across all project resources.
 These features are similar to [Jinja](#intro-jinja) templating used by other tools (e.g. in [conda build recipes](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#templating-with-jinja))